Los Angeles permit

 Demolition projects on hillside lots, HPOZ-contributing structures, or pre-1934 buildings benefit from a permit expediter who handles historic review + structural sequencing alongside the standard asbestos + AQMD process.

-Find a permit expediter →Check your address first
+Find a permit expediter →Questions about demolition permits?

 Get the verdict + zoning + overlays + LADBS forms specific to your lot.
 Free, no signup.